composer/windows-setup/README.md

 <a name="Details"></a>
 ## Details

 You are first asked if you want to install the optional Shell Menus feature, which allows you to run Composer commands by right-clicking folder items in Windows Explorer/File Manager.
 You can add or remove this feature at any time - see [Changing](#Changing).
+Note that the Shell Menus are not available on Windows versions below Vista.

 Next you are asked for the location of your `php.exe`, which is the PHP command line interpreter.
 If this value is in your path then it will be displayed, otherwise you are going to have to hunt around.
 Depending on your setup it could be: